 Our Excel Link is one of our most used features, saving our users 250,000+ hours in Microsoft Office last year.
 However, that doesn’t stop us from working to improve our users’ experience in Excel further!
 This quarter, we’ve focussed on making our Excel text link even more robust.

 When you use UpSlide to create a text link from Excel to PowerPoint, it’s materialized by a hyperlink.
 This is useful to track which parts of the text have been linked and what remains manual.
 However, to make a presentation client-ready, you will need to use our hide text links button.
 Before V6.8, when links were hidden, there was a risk that someone could accidentally break the link by changing the text surrounding the link.

 We’ve now changed this so that users can confidently collaborate on documents that include hidden text links.
 Users can be assured that hidden texts links will not break, even if someone adds or amends the text surrounding the link.

 That’s it for this quarter’s round-up!
 Reach out to your UpSlide account manager if you’re interested in learning more about any of the features we’ve mentioned.

 You can also check out our dedicated product news page if you want to read any of our previous feature blogs or product updates.

-Keep your eyes peeled on our social media for more new feature releases, as there will be plenty to come.
+Subscribe to our quarterly newsletter more new feature releases, as there will be plenty to come.